Masdar Executive Team

 Mohamed Jameel Al Ramahi, Chief Executive Officer

-As Chief Executive Officer (CEO), Mohamed Jameel Al Ramahi leads the strategic development of Masdar (Abu Dhabi Future Energy Company), today a leading global commercial enterprise in renewable energy and clean technologies.
+As Chief Executive Officer (CEO), Mohamed Jameel Al Ramahi leads the strategic development of Abu Dhabi Future Energy Company (Masdar), today a leading global commercial enterprise in renewable energy and clean technologies.

-A company veteran, he has played an instrumental role in Masdar’s emergence over the last decade, both as a catalyst for renewable energy in the Arab world and as an early adopter of advanced clean technologies at scale in key international markets.
+A company veteran, he has played an instrumental role in the company’s emergence over the last decade, both as a catalyst for renewable energy in the Arab world and as an early adopter of advanced clean technologies at scale in key international markets.

 Niall Hannigan, Chief Financial Officer